spacetelescope/jwst/docs/jwst/tweakreg/README.rst

 maintaining the relative alignment between the images.

-For this part of alignment, instead of 'GAIADR1' or 'GAIADR2', users can supply an external reference catalog by providing path to an existing file.
+For this part of alignment, instead of 'GAIADR1' or 'GAIADR2', users can supply an external reference catalog by providing a path to an existing file.
 User-supplied catalog must contain ``'RA'`` and ``'DEC'`` columns which indicate reference source world coordinates (in degrees).
 An optional column in the catalog is the ``'weight'`` column, which when present, will be used